ceph/ceph/doc/radosgw/STSLite.rst

 The user attaching the policy needs to have admin caps.
 For example::

     radosgw-admin caps add --uid="TESTER" --caps="user-policy=*"

-2. AssumeRole: Returns a set of temporary credentials that can be used for cross-account access.
-The temporary credentials will have permissions that are allowed by both - permission policies attached with the Role and policy attached with the AssumeRole API.

-Parameters:
-    **RoleArn** (String/ Required): ARN of the Role to Assume.

-    **RoleSessionName** (String/ Required): An Identifier for the assumed role session.

-    **Policy** (String/ Optional): An IAM Policy in JSON format.

-    **DurationSeconds** (Integer/ Optional): The duration in seconds of the session.
-    Its default value is 3600.

-    **ExternalId** (String/ Optional): A unique Id that might be used when a role is assumed in another account.

-    **SerialNumber** (String/ Optional): The Id number of the MFA device associated with the user making the AssumeRole call.

-    **TokenCode** (String/ Optional): The value provided by the MFA device, if the trust policy of the role being assumed requires MFA.

 STS Lite Configuration
 ======================